KevinMind/storybook-addon-faker/README.md

 This project assumes you are using storybook already.
 It also assumes you are defining stories with CSF v3 story object format.
 Finally it assumes you have `@faker-js/faker` installed.

+This project supports node versions 16-19 and aims to support LTS versions.

 ## Table of contents

 - [Storybook addon faker](#storybook-addon-faker)